-Of course, revelations about the U.S. National Security Agency (NSA) and its practice of examining some citizen data from major Internet companies — including Google, Microsoft, Facebook, Skype, Apple and Yahoo — complicate this picture even further.
+Of course, revelations about the U.S. National Security Agency (NSA) and its practice of data mining Americans’ phone records and examining some citizen data from major Internet companies — including Google, Microsoft, Facebook, Skype, Apple and Yahoo — complicate this picture even further.

 For a sweeping overview, see “The Public and the Private at the United States Border with Cyberspace,” by John Palfrey, then of Harvard Law School.
 The article, published in the Mississippi Law Journal, explains both the technical details of surveillance and raises broad theoretical questions about the changing nature of privacy.
 The article serves as an accessible but comprehensive primer.

 What are the ways that online privacy can be breached, and what are some strategies individual users and companies use to protect online privacy?
 In the struggle to maintain online privacy, who has the greater responsibility, users or companies?
 The following are recent academic research studies and reports that address issues relating to digital privacy: